Geometric quantum discord through the Schatten 1-norm

-In summary, we have investigated the geometric quantum discord based on the 1-norm distance.
-For the case of two-qubit Bell-diagonal states, by restricting the minimization to classical states in the Bell-diagonal form, we have shown that this measure is simply given by the intermediate value among the absolute values of the three components of the correlation vector ($\vec{c}$), which implies an equivalence with the negativity of quantumness.
-Moreover, we have shown that the 1-norm geometric discord is not monotonically related to neither the Hilbert-Schmidt nor the entropic geometric discords.
-Concerning the hierarchy structure with entanglement and other quantum correlation measures, we have proved that, for Bell-diagonal states, $D_{1}^2$ is always equal or larger than $2D_{G}$, ${\cal{Q}}^2$, and ${\cal N}^2$.
-As an illustration, we have discussed the behavior of $D_1$ at critical points of the XXZ spin chain, showing that it signals the first-order, but not the infinite-order, quantum phase transition.

-The 1-norm geometric discord has by itself a conceptual importance in quantum information theory since it is the only $p$-norm able to yield a well-defined quantum correlation measure.
-Moreover, it exhibits other interesting properties as, for instance, freezing~\cite{Montealegre:13,Aaronson:13} and double sudden change~\cite{Montealegre:13} behaviors under decoherence for simple Bell-diagonal states.
-As a future challenge, it would be rather useful to investigate its relevance for quantum advantage in computation and communication protocols.
+In conclusion, the 1-norm geometric discord has by itself a conceptual importance since it is the only $p$-norm able to yield a well-defined quantum correlation measure.
+Moreover, it exhibits remarkable properties under decoherence for simple Bell diagonal states as, for instance, freezing and double sudden change~\cite{Montealegre:13}.
+As a future challenge, it would be useful to investigate its relevance for the advantage quantum protocols.